mdodovic/SymPyCAP/documentation1.md

 ## Algorithm

+#### Nodes:

+* Refference node --- one node, labeled by zero, 0 (default node).
+* Other nodes --- labeled by consecutive integers, starting from one (1).

-SymPyCAP uses MNA (Modified Nodal Analysis) to formulate equations.
+SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.

 ##   Units